Condzi/SpaceY/README.md

 * C++17
 * ConEngine (see my Repos)

-I'm programming on Win7 using Visual Studio 2017.
+I'm programming on Win7 using Visual Studio 2017 and clang 3.8.